 The Federal Reserve uses monetary policy to guide the economy.
-The Fed has two mandated goals:
+The Fed has two goals:

 1) Provide stability to the financial markets and

-The Fed can look back over the past 5-6 years and affirm that they have stabilized the economy (domestically and internationally).
-Now its time to get back to part two of their agenda; controlling inflation.
+Fortunately, the Fed can look back over the past 5-6 years and affirm that they have stabilized the economy (domestically and internationally).
+Now it’s time to get back to part two of their agenda; controlling inflation.

 Demographics at work…

 Enter the baby boomers.
 Baby boomers are heading into retirement in droves.
-They have spent the last 6 years chasing yield and trying to stretch their dollars further and further in an abnormally low interest rate environment.
+They have spent the last 6 years chasing yield and trying to stretch their dollars further and further in an abnormally low-interest-rate environment.
 These people will use any increase in interest rates to put their cash back to work too!
 Money Market rates and CD’s have paid so poorly, that many have taken more risk than they should carry.
-Higher interest rates will allow baby boomers the chance to improve their cash flow going forward, as they purchase fixed income products (Treasury, CD, Money Market and Corporate Bonds) once they retire.
+Higher interest rates will allow baby boomers the chance to improve their cash flow going forward.
+They will earn more as they purchase fixed income products (Treasury, CD, Money Market, and Corporate Bonds) once they retire.